NationalCentreTruthReconciliation/Get-ArchivematicaChecksumFile/README.md

 `-Recurse`: Descend into subdirectories and find files in them to checksum.
 See example above for how this works.

 `-Exclude <string[]>`: You can exclude extra files by pattern using this parameter.
-In practice, you would use a command like the following to exclude any JPG and TXT files: `Get-ArchivematicaChecksumFile -Exclude *.jpg, *.txt`
+In practice, you would use a command like the following to exclude any JPG and TXT files: `Get-ArchivematicaChecksumFile -Exclude *.jpg, *.txt -Folder <fold.> -Algorithm <algo.>`

 `-ClearDefaultExclude`: This clears the list of commonly excluded files like Thumbs.db, and .DS_Store, so that they will be checksummed if they're found in the folder.